noxenim/human-result/README.md

 ## Installation

-This extension can currently be loaded as a temporary Firefox add-on.
+This extension can currently be loaded from the mozilla addons page or as a temporary Firefox add-on.

+use it from the addons page : https://addons.mozilla.org/en-US/firefox/addon/google-no-ai-search/

+or:
 1. Open Firefox.
 2. Navigate to `about:debugging`.
 3. Select **This Firefox**.